“The artist’s job is not to succumb to despair, but to find an antidote for the emptiness of existence.” -Woody Allen.

 In October 2014, I set myself the terrifying personal goal of owning my story in a very public way.
 Believe me; I never expected to find an audience.
 And I never expected to stumble on an antidote for the seeming emptiness of existence…

 Finding hope in the most unexpected places.

 And yes, there have been some shit-house ugly moments.

-But in a state of total brokenness, through the raw and agonising grief of a cheating husband who walked out on me (and went on to start a new life and family without me), I found wholeness, freedom and peace in a God who walks the grief-stricken road with us.
+But in a state of total brokenness, through the raw and agonising grief of a cheating husband who walked out on me (and went on to start a new life and family without me), I found wholeness, freedom and peace in a God who walks the grief-stricken road with me.

 No, God is not my genie making my wishes come true.

 In fact, I usually get exactly what I don’t want!

-But even though this is not the life story that I chose or wanted, everyday I truly and whole-heartedly thank God for having different plans for my life than what I had for myself.
+But even though this is not the life story that I chose or wanted, everyday I am truly and whole-heartedly thankful I’m living this life.

 20something and divorced is my space to do what I love: Write!